steveworld/search/README.md

-# Introduction
+# Cloudera Search

+The modules contain:

-* Flume sink that extracts search documents from Apache Flume events (using Apache Tika and Solr Cell), transforms them and loads them into Apache Solr.
+* search-flume: Flume sink that extracts search documents from Apache Flume events (using Apache Tika and Solr Cell), transforms them and loads them into Apache Solr.

-* Flexible, scalable, fault tolerant, batch oriented system for processing large numbers of records contained in files that are stored on HDFS into free text search indexes stored on HDFS.
+* search-mr: Flexible, scalable, fault tolerant, batch oriented system for processing large numbers of records contained in files that are stored on HDFS into free text search indexes stored on HDFS.
+* search-core: common code for search-flume and search-mr, primarily for the Tika Indexer
+* search-warc-parser: Apache Tika based WARC (Internet Archive) parser
+* search-contrib: additional sources to help with search